kevindoorhomes/doorway/listing-agent/process-guide/active-option.md

 **Send a "Next Steps" email to your sellers.**

+Use the canned response below.
+If needed, edit the email to fit your clients' situation.
+Be sure to attached the fully executed contract and T-47 \(if needed\) to this email.

+Subject: Next Steps \| 123 Main St, 75201

+> Hi ,
+>
+> Congrats again on your executed contract!
+I've attached a copy for your records.
+>
+> I've listed some action items that will need your attention below, as well as an explanation of some of the next steps we will be taking:
+>
+> **SURVEY **- If we do not already have a copy of your existing survey, please forward to us ASAP.
+In the event you do not have one, we can order one through title, just let me know.
+We will also need the attached T-47 affidavit to accompany your existing survey.
+Please fill it out, have it notarized, and returned to me at your earliest convenience.
+>
+> **OPTION PERIOD **- Your option period began upon execution of the contract and will end on INSERT DATE at 5pm.
+The buyer will schedule an inspection of the property through CSS so you will be able to approve accordingly.
+These are typically 3-4 hours long and you do not need to be present at the time of inspection.
+Once the inspection has been completed and the buyer has received the report from the inspector, they will typically prepare a repair amendment and we will review this together.
+Once both parties \(you and the buyers\) have agreed on any proposed repairs, we will move forward into a pending status.
+>
+> **TITLE WORK - **I have forwarded a copy of your contract to INSERT ESROW OFFICER NAME AND COMPANY.
+They will be reaching out soon for some additional information from you.
+Please return any requested documents to them in a timely manner as any delays could eventually delay closing.
+You can reach INSERT NAME at INSERT PHONE NUMBER if you have any questions.
+>
+> **APPRAISAL** - This will be ordered through CSS by the buyer's lender sometime after the option period has ended.
+You will not need to be present for this.
+This is to determine the appraised value of the home.
+If the appraisal happens to come back lower than the contract price, we may have to do a little more negotiating.
+>
+> **APPOINTMENTS THROUGH CSS **- The appointments scheduled through CSS should slow down at this point.
+Appointments to be on the lookout for in the coming days are the inspection and the appraisal.
+Buyers may schedule additional appointments to take measurements, get quotes for any work they are having done, and finally, to do their final walk through before closing.
+>
+> I'm excited to help you through the rest of this process!
+If you have any questions at all, please reach out.
+>
+> Best,
+>
+> Savannah

 **Move the Opportunity from Negotiation to Active Option in ProsperWorks.**

 ![](/assets/Screen Shot 2018-01-12 at 4.44.36 PM.png)